alexbatesdev/NekkoPlat/README.md

      style="width:200px;height:200px;"></div>
 ```

 The engine samples the function to determine the collision surface and numerically estimates its angle for sliding behavior.
+It also shapes the element with a matching `clip-path` so the ramp's outline follows the function.
+Adjust the sampling resolution with `data-slope-samples` (default `20`) if you need smoother curves.

 Sliding speed is derived from the slope's angle: steeper ramps apply more of the player's gravity along the surface.
 You can dis
 able sliding or require a minimum angle by adding these optional entries to the player's `.config`: